Explicit Facial Expression Transfer via Fine-Grained Representations: Abstract

 \section{Abstract}

-Facial expression transfer between two unpaired images is a challenging problem, as fine-grained expressions are typically tangled with other facial attributes such as identity and pose.
-Most existing methods treat expression transfer as an application of expression manipulation, and use predicted facial expressions, landmarks or action units (AUs) of a source image to guide the expression edit of a target image.
-However, the prediction of expressions, landmarks and especially AUs may be inaccurate, which limits the accuracy of transferring fine-grained expressions.
-Instead of using an intermediate estimated guidance, we propose to explicitly transfer expressions by directly mapping two unpaired images to two synthesized images with swapped expressions.
-Since each AU semantically describes local expression details, we can synthesize new images with preserved identities and swapped expressions by combining AU-free features with swapped AU-related features.
-To disentangle the images into AU-related features and AU-free features, we propose a novel adversarial training method which can solve the adversarial learning of multi-class classification problems.
+Facial expression transfer between two unpaired images is a challenging problem, as fine-grained expression is typically tangled with other facial attributes.
+Most existing methods treat expression transfer as an application of expression manipulation, and use predicted global expression, landmarks or action units (AUs) as a guidance.
+However, the prediction may be inaccurate, which limits the performance of transferring fine-grained expression.
+Instead of using an intermediate estimated guidance, we propose to explicitly transfer facial expression by directly mapping two unpaired input images to two synthesized images with swapped expressions.
+Specifically, considering AUs semantically describe fine-grained expression details, we propose a novel multi-class adversarial training method to disentangle input images into two types of fine-grained representations: AU-related feature and AU-free feature.
+Then, we can synthesize new images with preserved identities and swapped expressions by combining AU-free features with swapped AU-related features.
 Moreover, to obtain reliable expression transfer results of the unpaired input, we introduce a swap consistency loss to make the synthesized images and self-reconstructed images indistinguishable.
-Extensive experiments on RaFD, MMI and CFD datasets show that our approach can generate photo-realistic expression transfer results between unpaired images with different expression appearances including genders, ages, races and poses.
+Extensive experiments show that our approach outperforms the state-of-the-art expression manipulation methods for transferring fine-grained expressions while preserving other attributes including identity and pose.